Nice Guys Finish Where?

-We looked around the plush law office as it slowly dawned on us where exactly we were.
-A chuckled started from Morgan first as he looked at the bundled body.
-Harry and I joined in as the reality of blood sucking attorneys and our little career paths having crossed so nicely in the suite.
-Shaking his head Morgan said, "Well, it's not like blood has been drawn here before now."
+We looked around the plush law office as it dawned on us where exactly we were.
+A chuckle started from Morgan first as he looked at the bundled body.
+Harry and I joined in as the notion of blood-sucking attorneys and our career paths having crossed so nicely in the suite amused us.
+Shaking his head Morgan said, "Well, it's not like blood hasn't been drawn here before now."

 Smiling I said, "Do you think the billable hours are the same in jail as what they charged here?"
-The scent of defeat was mixed into the air of this office and from vague memories of the local news some of the attorneys had been jailed for their little money mismanagement.
+The scent of defeat was mixed into the air of this office, and I had vague memories of the local news stories in which some of the attorneys had been jailed for their foray into money mismanagement.

-"Don't know and don't care to find out, Cassandra."
+"I don't know and don't care to find out, Cassandra."
 Morgan was gracious in his tone.
 "To answer your question, Harry, your little human found me because he was worried that you were helping the evil Goth kids travel under the radar.
-They have been running around this town playing games in plain sight while slaying vampires and vampire wanna-bees on occasion.
-You did cover up one or two of those deaths but he misinterpreted that to mean you were involved with them.
-He never even thought that vampires exist."
+They have been running around this town playing games in plain sight, slaying vampires and vampire wannabes on occasion.
+You did cover up one or two of those deaths, but he misinterpreted that to mean you were involved with them.
+He never even thought that vampires could exist."

 Here we all looked down and smirked.
 I toed the cold homeland cop just to make sure there was no leakage.
-Yeah, right, I was softly kicking him, if I was really honest with myself, for thinking we didn't exist.
-But then humanity's absolute arrogance about themselves was our best disguise.
-We hid in plain sight also up until this latest go round with Lani and her Goth crew.
-I welcomed Morgan's help and since we were still standing it looked like he was here to help.
+Yeah, right, I was kicking him, if I was really honest with myself, for thinking we didn't exist.
+But humanity's absolute arrogance about themselves was our best disguise.
+We hid in plain sight, at least up until this latest go round with Lani and her Goth crew.
+Morgan's help would be appreciated, and since we were still standing, it looked like he was here to assist.

 I arched an eyebrow and held it up questioningly to Morgan.